Free life insurance quotes in minutes

 While your employer might offer you one or two times your annual salary, most people need life insurance that’s 10 to 15 times their income.

 Another reason to supplement your group coverage is that it will typically expire if you leave your job.
-But you can easily supplement your coverage with a personal policy that fits your needs.
+But changing jobs won’t have any effect on your personal life insurance policy.

 If you have a whole life insurance policy, you may want to supplement it with a term life insurance policy because it can be expensive to have a permanent life insurance policy big enough to cover all your needs.